TZstatsADS/fall2022-project2-group10/README.md

 Shuangxian constructed the frame of the application page and designed the time series tab and pie chart tab.

-Yayuan created and wrote up the Home and Appendix page and designed the map.
+Yayuan created and wrote up the Home and Appendix page and designed the map tab.

 Shuangxian and Yayuan helped polish and improve the visualizations for each other.

-+ **Data source**: NYC Open Data https://data.cityofnewyork.us/Public-Safety/NYPD-Arrests-Data-Historic-/8h9b-rp9u/data https://data.cityofnewyork.us/Public-Safety/NYPD-Arrest-Data-Year-to-Date-/uip8-fykc
++ **Data source**:
+NYC Open Data:
+https://data.cityofnewyork.us/Public-Safety/NYPD-Arrests-Data-Historic-/8h9b-rp9u/data
+https://data.cityofnewyork.us/Public-Safety/NYPD-Arrest-Data-Year-to-Date-/uip8-fykc